Merzasphor/MWSE/docs/source/types/tes3dialogueInfo.md

 ### `pcFaction`

+*Read-only*.
 The player's joined faction that the info is filtered for.

 **Returns**: